pheanex/BachelorThesis/README.md

 and only one channel for the whole network is used.
 Furthermore our solution also provides a robust network topology which tackles the issue of network partition for single link failures by using survival paths.

-We achieve this gain in performance by utilizing multi-radio accesspoints and enhancing the \ac{DJP}-algorithm for graphs by a scoring system combined with a greedy channel assignment.
+We achieve this gain in performance by utilizing multi-radio Accesspoints and enhancing the DJP-algorithm for graphs by a scoring system combined with a greedy channel assignment.